torvalds/linux/Documentation/filesystems/hfs.rst

 models used MFS (``Macintosh File System``), which is not supported, MacOS 8.1 and newer support a filesystem called HFS+ that's similar to HFS but is extended in various areas.
-Use the hfsplus filesystem driver to access such filesystems from Linux.
+Use the hfsplus filesystem driver to access such filesystems from GNU/Linux.

 Mount options